 68. Restriction on subdivision and amalgamation of land to which registered environmental protection notice relates

-While an environmental protection notice remains registered under section 66, the Western Australian Planning Commission shall not approve under section 20 of the Town Planning and Development Act 1928 the subdivision of the land to which the environmental protection notice relates or the amalgamation of that land with any other land unless the CEO consents to that approval.
+While an environmental protection notice remains registered under section 66, the Western Australian Planning Commission shall not approve under section 135 of the Planning and Development Act 2005 the subdivision of the land to which the environmental protection notice relates or the amalgamation of that land with any other land unless the CEO consents to that approval.

 [Section 68 amended by No. 84 of 1994 s.
 46; No. 54 of 2003 s.
-46 and 140(2).]
+46 and 140(2); No. 38 of 2005 s.
+15.]

 68A.
 Closure notices